 - For complete MLA formatting information, check out the most recent (8th) edition of the MLA Handbook, which is available at the Research Desk in the Knowledge Center for in library use.

-- The UNR University Libraries MLA Citation guide aids students in writing and understanding MLA citation style.
+- The University of Nevada, Reno University Libraries MLA Citation guide aids students in writing and understanding MLA citation style.

 - Purdue University’s Online Writing Lab contains many examples of different formats you’ll need to cite.